 For existing traditional buildings, it is important to model the effect on the thermal behaviour of the whole building in all seasons, as well as the implications for moisture transmission and condensation.

 Insulation has a limited lifespan which may vary but materials will eventually break down, therefore should be designed for ultimate replacement.

-The use of sheep’s wool has resulted in moth infestation, but Black Mountain claims to have resolved this problem.
-Natural wool insulation may be carbon negative.
+Natural wool insulation is renewable and may even be carbon negative.
+The use of sheep’s wool has resulted in moth infestation, but at least one company has claimed to have resolved this problem.

 A green roof may comprise a flat or low-pitched roof construction, mainly for new buildings and extensions, incorporating planting on a layer of topsoil on a waterproof membrane.